 It's pretty unlikely that you will be able to get yourself out of the ditch without help.
-You may have to wait a long time for help to arrive - even if your cell phone does work and you can reach the people you were on your way to see, how will you know where you are so they can send a tow truck.
+You may have to wait a long time for help to arrive - even if your cell phone does work and you can reach the people you were on your way to see who ask you where you are so they can send a tow truck.
 Besides, do you really know where you are?